Mitigating the Stability-Plasticity Dilemma in Adaptive Train Scheduling with Curriculum-Driven Continual DQN Expansion: Curriculum Design for the Train Scheduling Problem

 \end{itemize}

 These challenges often occur in combination, requiring agents to make decisions that minimize the impact of such scenarios on overall system efficiency.

-Based on these challenges, we design a curriculum tailored to address specific train scheduling problems (TSP) by alternating between three specialized environment types focused on pathfinding, malfunctions and train-speed differences, and deadlocks (see Figure \ref{fig:main}).
+We design a curriculum tailored to address specific problems by alternating between three specialized environment types focused on pathfinding, malfunctions and train-speed differences, and deadlocks (see Figure \ref{fig:main}).

-\begin{itemize} \item Pathfinding starts with a simple 4x4 environment focusing on single-agent navigation, gradually increasing in size to enhance the agent's goal-reaching capabilities. \item Malfunctions and train-speed differences are taught in a unified setting due to their overlapping problem-solving strategies, emphasizing decision-making between following closely and opting for longer, less congested routes. \item Deadlock avoidance focuses on the most common deadlock scenarios, gradually increasing complexity by adding more agents and reducing number of switches. \end{itemize}
+\begin{itemize} \item Pathfinding starts with a simple 4x4 environment focusing on single-agent navigation, gradually increasing in size to enhance the agent's goal-reaching capabilities. \item Malfunctions and train-speed differences are taught in a unified setting due to their overlapping problem-solving strategies, emphasizing decision-making between following closely and opting for longer, less congested routes. \item Deadlock avoidance focuses on the most common deadlock scenarios, where two or more trains become mutually blocked at junctions or intersections and preventing any movement. \end{itemize}

-In this work, we sequence the tasks in the following way: Pathfinding, malfunctions and train-speed adjustments, and deadlock avoidance.
+We sequence the tasks in the following way: Pathfinding, malfunctions and train-speed adjustments, and deadlock avoidance.
 We posit that starting with pathfinding is the most sensible choice, as all other tasks require an efficient pathfinding strategy.
 We leave deadlock avoidance for last, as it requires the agent to master the skills of pathfinding and handling malfunctions and various train speeds.

 Furthermore, we consider two versions of our curriculum: with and without rehearsal.
 Rehearsal involves revisiting earlier tasks to reinforce learning, aiming to examine its impact on knowledge retention and application across varying complexities.
 The curriculum's structure is designed to equally distribute learning across different environments.
 See the Appendix for detailed parameters of the curriculum.